-Container technology has roots in partitioning, dating back to the 1960s, and chroot process isolation developed as part of Unix in the 1970s.
-Its modern form is expressed in application containerization, such as Docker, and system containerization, such as LXC (Linux Containers).
-Both of these container styles enable an IT team to abstract application code from the underlying infrastructure, simplifying version management and enabling portability across various deployment environments.
+Container technology has its roots in partitioning, dating back to the 1960s, and chroot process isolation developed as part of Unix in the 1970s.
+Its modern form is expressed in application containerization, such as Docker, and system containerization, such as LXC, part of the Linux Containers Project.
+Both container styles let an IT team abstract application code from the underlying infrastructure, which simplifies version management and enables portability across various deployment environments.

 How containers work

 Containers hold the components necessary to run desired software.
 These components include files, environment variables, dependencies and libraries.
-The host OS constrains the container's access to physical resources, such as CPU, storage and memory, so a single container cannot consume all of a host's physical resources.
+The host OS limits the container's access to physical resources, such as CPU, storage and memory, so a single container can't consume all of a host's physical resources.

 Containers vs. VMs

-Containers are different from server virtualization in that a virtualized architecture emulates a hardware system.
-Each VM can run an OS in an independent environment and present to the application, via abstraction, a substitute to a physical machine.
-The hypervisor emulates hardware from pooled CPUs, memory, storage and network resources, which can be shared numerous times by multiple instances of VMs.
+Although they share some basic similarities, containers and virtualization differ in that a virtualized architecture emulates a hardware system.
+A software layer, called a hypervisor, is used in virtualization to emulate hardware from pooled CPUs, memory, storage and network resources, which can be shared numerous times by multiple instances of VMs.

 Application containers and system containers

 Application containers, such as Docker, encapsulate the files, dependencies and libraries of an application to run on an OS.
-Application containers enable the user to create and run a separate container for multiple independent applications, or multiple services that constitute a single application.
+Application containers let the user create and run a separate container for multiple independent applications or multiple services that constitute a single application.
 For example, an application container would be well-suited for a microservices application, where each service that makes up the application runs independently from one another.

 System containers, such as LXC, are technologically similar to both application containers and to VMs.
-A system container can run an OS, similar to how an OS would run encapsulated on a VM.
-However, system containers don't emulate the hardware of a system -- instead, they operate similarly to application containers, and a user can install different libraries, languages and system databases.
+A system container can run an OS, like how an OS would run encapsulated on a VM.
+However, system containers don't emulate the hardware of a system.
+Instead, they operate similarly to application containers, and a user can install different libraries, languages and system databases.

 Benefits of containers

-Because containers share the same OS kernel as the host, containers can be more efficient than VMs, which require separate OS instances.
+- Efficiency.
+Because containers share the same OS kernel as the host, they're more efficient than VMs, which require separate OS instances.

-Containers have better portability than other application hosting technologies: They can move among any systems that share the host OS type, without requiring code changes.
-This encapsulation of the application operating code in the container means that there are no guest OS environment variables or library dependencies to manage.
+- Portability.
+Containers have better portability than other application hosting technologies.
+They can move among any systems that share the host OS type without requiring code changes.
+This encapsulation of the application operating code in the container means there are no guest OS environment variables or library dependencies to manage.

+- Memory, CPU and storage gains.
 Proponents of containerization point to gains in efficiency for memory, CPU and storage as key benefits of this approach compared with traditional virtualization.
-Because containers do not have the overhead required by VMs, such as separate OS instances, it is possible to support many more containers on the same infrastructure.
-An average physical host could support dozens of VMs or hundreds of containers —however, in actual operations, the host, container and VM sizes are highly variable and subject to the demands of a specific application or applications.
+Because containers don't have the overhead required by VMs, such as separate OS instances, it's possible to support many more containers on the same infrastructure.
+An average physical host could support dozens of VMs or hundreds of containers.
+However, in actual operations, the host, container and VM sizes are highly variable and subject to the demands of a specific application or applications.

-A major factor in the interest in containers is they are consistent throughout the application lifecycle.
-This fosters an agile environment and facilitates new approaches, such as continuous integration (CI) and continuous delivery (CD).
+- Consistency.
+Containers are consistent throughout the application lifecycle.
+This fosters an agile environment and facilitates new approaches, such as continuous integration and continuous delivery (CI/CD).
 They also spin up faster than VMs, which is important for distributed applications.

 Disadvantages of containers

-Various technologies from container and other vendors, as well as open source projects, are available and under development to address the operational challenges of containers, including security tracking systems, monitoring systems based on log data, and orchestrators and schedulers that oversee operations.
+Various technologies from container and other vendors as well as open source projects are available and under development to address the operational challenges of containers.
+They include security tracking systems, monitoring systems based on log data as well as orchestrators and schedulers that oversee operations.